Consensys/doc.goquorum/docs/Concepts/Privacy/Privacy.md

 ## Enclave

-Distributed ledger protocols use cryptographic techniques for transaction authenticity, participant authentication, and historical data preservation.
-To achieve a separation of concerns and provide performance improvements through parallelization of certain crypto-operations, much of the cryptographic work, including symmetric key generation and data encryption and decryption, is delegated to an enclave.

-The enclave works with the [private transaction manager](#private-transaction-manager) to strengthen privacy by managing the encryption and decryption in isolation.
+The enclave provides cryptographic functionality to the [private transaction manager](#private-transaction-manager) by managing the encryption and decryption in isolation.
 The enclave holds private keys and is essentially a virtual HSM isolated from other components.

+The separation of duties between the private transaction manager and enclave provide performance improvements and strengthens privacy.

 ## Public and private state